Blumlaut/EasyAdmin-docs/docs/discordbot.md

 Message appear in your console and the bot should show as "online" on your discord server.

-> The owner of the discord server will automatically have all permissions to the bot, for other admins these need to be assigned manually (`easyadmin.bot`)
+> The owner of the Discord server will automatically have all permissions to the bot, for other admins these need to be assigned manually (`easyadmin.bot`)

 To test if the bot is working properly, you can run `/playerlist`, the output should look something like this: